Profound Image Photography

 How long have you been taking photographs?

 Most of my life.
 I had a Kodak Instamatic when I was 9 and a Polaroid camera at 12.
 I bought my first film SLR when I was 17 and my first digital SLR in 2004.
 Ever since I took my first image on a cheap film camera I have been fascinated by how a still image can tell a story.
-I have accumulated just over a quarter of a million digital images and thousands of film images.
+I have accumulated well over a quarter of a million digital images and thousands of film images.

 How would you describe your style?